Goldberries1180/The-Fellowship-of-the-Code-2026/chapters/chapter-1-setting-out.md

-# The Red Book of Westmarch
+# The Red Book of Westmarch - Chapter I: Setting Out

 > “I am going on an adventure” – Bilbo Baggins